roto-ronttonen/buutti-books-app/README.md

 Easiset way to start the app is to run `docker-compose up` or `sudo docker-compose up` if user doesn't have required permissions

+Front will be started at http://localhost:1337 and back will be started at http://localhost:8881

 Building the docker images might take a while

 This is obviously not a production ready setup